microsoft/FluidFramework/BREAKING.md

  - removeLocalReference to removeLocalReferencePosition

  The above methods are changes in both the @fluidframework/merge-tree and @fluidframework/sequence packages.

+ ### IContainerRuntime.createRootDataStore is deprecated
+ See #9660.
+The API is vulnerable to name conflicts, which lead to invalid documents.
+As a replacement, create a regular datastore using the `IContainerRuntimeBase.createDataStore` function, then alias the datastore by using the `IDataStore.trySetAlias` function and specify a string value to serve as the alias to which the datastore needs to be bound.
+If successful, "Success" will be returned, and a call to `getRootDataStore` with the alias as parameter will return the same datastore.

 ## 0.59 Breaking changes
 - [Removing Commit from TreeEntry and commits from SnapShotTree](#Removing-Commit-from-TreeEntry-and-commits-from-SnapShotTree)